Singapore man arrested in Johor for alleged involvement in road rage incident

 Videos of the incident went viral on social media.

-AC Balveer said checks on the Singaporean revealed that he has no prior criminal record, and he tested negative for drugs.
+AC Balveer said checks on the suspect revealed that he has no prior criminal record and he tested negative for drugs.

 The Johor Bahru Magistrate Court granted a police application for him to be detained until June 12 to assist with investigations.

-According to a report in Malaysia’s China Press, the man, wearing a purple detention uniform and black shoes, used his right hand to cover his face upon seeing members of the media at the court.
+According to a report in Malaysia’s China Press, the Singaporean, wearing a purple detention uniform and black shoes, covered his face with his hand upon seeing members of the media at the court.